danyaberezun/KEEPs/README.md

 To implement this, we have to adopt the existing resolution algorithm to this new relaxed strategy.

-> TODO: And how do we do that?
-How did we do that in the prototype?

 #### Examples of constraint resolution

 ##### Resolution of type variable constraint